karttur/soil-spectro/_posts/2022/2022-09-21-spectrodata-OSSL4ML07-mlmodel03.markdown

 share: true
 ---

 This post is part of a series on organising and analysing data from the Open Soil Spectral Library (OSSL).
-It is also the thrid post in a sub-series on how to apply Machine Learning (ML) for predicting soil properties from spectral data.
+It is also the third post in a sub-series on how to apply Machine Learning (ML) for predicting soil properties from spectral data.
 To run the scripts used in this post you need to setup a Python environment, and clone or download the python scripts from a [GitHub repository (repo)](https://github.com/karttur/OSSL-pydev/), as explained in the post [Clone the OSSL python package](../../libspectrosupport/spectrosupport-OSSL-clone).

 ### Introduction